-Destructive wars and fires (and the subsequent renovations), along with differing political forces have combined to create an intriguing mix of churches, palaces, great halls, fortifications, viewing towers, museums, art galleries, cafés, a monastery and Golden Lane.
+Destructive wars and fires (and the subsequent renovations), along with differing political forces have combined to create an intriguing mix of great halls, state apartments, palaces, churches, a monastery, viewing towers, fortifications, museums, art galleries, cafés and finally Golden Lane.

-To visit the Prague Castle complex it is possible to wander around the courtyards for free, but to enter any of the buildings and to gain an understanding of their history, you need to visit as part of a tour or purchase a self-guided ticket.
+Visitors to the Prague Castle complex can wander around the courtyards and admire the historic buildings for free, but to enter any of them, to gain an understanding of their history, you need to purchase a self-guided ticket or ideally visit the castle as part of a tour.

-Most sightseeing tours of Prague include a visit to Prague Castle in their programme.
-This covers the most important elements of the castle complex, including St. Vitus Cathedral, and explains the significant events in its history.
+Many general sightseeing tours of Prague include a visit to Prague Castle in their programme.
+The tour will cover the most important elements of the castle complex, including St. Vitus Cathedral, and will explain the significant events in its history.

 Alternatively, purchase a self-guided visitor ticket at the castle, which costs 250czk (short visit ticket) or 350czk (long visit ticket).

 Classical concerts are also popular at Prague Castle.
 Regular concerts are held at lunchtime at Lobkowicz Palace and early evening at St. George's Basilica.

 The history of Prague Castle dates back to the 9th century, when the first known building was erected on the site.
 In the 12th century it was replaced by a Romanesque palace.
 And in the 14th century it was rebuilt in the Gothic style, under the reign of Charles IV.
 A further reconstruction of the Royal Palace then took place under the Jagellons at the end of the 15th century.